tawasta/survey/survey_stages/README.rst

 =============
 Survey Stages
 =============
-* Ability to edit survey answers and send mails based on stages
+* Ability to edit survey answers and send mails based on stages - Useful for when a survey is an application
+* Stages define when survey is editable, when additional attachments can be sent to survey

 Configuration
 =============